Protecting Workers from AI Displacement

 Worker Empowerment Through Collective Bargaining

-The 2023 Writers Guild strike demonstrated conclusively that workers can successfully negotiate AI protocols when they possess collective power.1 Writers secured contractual protections ensuring AI cannot replace them, that AI-generated material does not qualify as “source material” affecting their credits or residuals, and that studios must disclose when AI-generated material is provided to writers.1 Yet only 6% of private-sector workers currently belong to unions, and AI-exposed sectors show disproportionately low unionization rates.1
+The 2023 Writers Guild strike demonstrated conclusively that workers can successfully negotiate AI protocols when they possess collective power.1 Writers secured contractual protections ensuring AI cannot replace them and that studios must disclose when AI-generated material is provided.
+Yet only 6% of private-sector workers currently belong to unions, and AI-exposed sectors show disproportionately low unionization rates.1

 Our Path Forward